Unitary calculus: model Categories and convergence: An intermediate category

-\begin{prop} The category $\E_n$ is equivalent to the category of $n\mathbb{S}$-modules in $\I$-spaces, and the category $\U(n)\E_n$ is equivalent to the category of $n\mathbb{S}$-modules in $\U(n)$-equivariant $\I$-spaces. \end{prop} \begin{proof} By \cite{MMSS01}, the category of $n\mathbb{S}$-modules is a diagram category indexed on $\mathscr{J}_n$, where $\mathscr{J}_n$ is the category with the same objects as $\J_n$ and morphism spaces given by the enriched coend
+\begin{prop} Let $n$ be a non-negative integer.
+The category $\E_n$ is equivalent to the category of $n\mathbb{S}$-modules in $\I$-spaces, and the category $\U(n)\E_n$ is equivalent to the category of $n\mathbb{S}$-modules in $\U(n)$-equivariant $\I$-spaces. \end{prop} \begin{proof} By \cite{MMSS01}, the category of $n\mathbb{S}$-modules is a diagram category indexed on $\mathscr{J}_n$, where $\mathscr{J}_n$ is the category with the same objects as $\J_n$ and morphism spaces given by the enriched coend

 It is then straightforward to check that the map specified by

 is a suitably $\U(n)$-equivariant isomorphism. \end{proof}